Complaints Against Registrants

 Please read the following instructions.
 At the bottom of this page is contact information for the Complaints Department.

-The Texas Board of Professional Land Surveying enforces the Professional Land Surveying Practices Act and Rules of the Board.
+The Texas Board of Professional Engineers and Land Surveyors enforces the Professional Land Surveying Practices Act and Rules of the Board.
 Complaints alleging violations of the Act or Rules must be submitted with sufficient information to determine if a violation exists.
 If a violation cannot be found, the Complaint will be dismissed with no further action.

 Complaints shall be submitted on an Affidavit of Complaint form along with copies of all supporting evidence (all items must be no larger than 11×17 in size and need to be submitted in electronic format); however, the Board may initiate a complaint based on any information received.
 Provisions of the Act and the Administrative Procedures Act shall apply to the conduct of all investigations and administrative actions in the Board’s processing of a complaint.

 - Upon receipt of an Affidavit of Complaint the respondent will be notified and requested to respond to the complaint.

 - The complaint and response will be sent to an investigator to determine violations.

 - If no violations are found, the complaint is dismissed with no further action.
 If violations are found the registrant is notified of specific violations and given an opportunity to respond to specific rule violations.